-HPT 4501 - CHILD WELL BEING AND DEVELOPMENT
+HPT 4501 - CHILD WELLBEING AND DEVELOPMENT

 Definition of child health in positive terms (i.e. not as just the absence of disease or distress).
 Operationalizing the concept of wellbeing as applied to children.
 Defining indicators of progress or improvement.
 The impact, on mortality and morbidity of children, of activities which are designed primarily to improve wellbeing.
 (Other relevant contents of that covered in the first three semesters will be expanded and put in the perspective of child wellbeing).
 The 'development' perspective as a special issue in child health.
 Understanding the range of needs for optimal development.
 Optimizing the provision of needs.
 Constraints to the provision of the range of needs for healthy growth and development.
 Overcoming constraints.
 Assessing the level of provision of needs.
 Perceived rights of children.
 Improving family functioning as a key means of improving child wellbeing.
-Community processes and community health as a contributor to child health.
+Community processes and community health as a contributor to child health and wellbeing.
+Improving community processes through and for child health promotion.
+Biological and social factors influencing child health.
 Promotion of maternal and child health.
 Determinants of child and maternal morbidity and mortality.
 Children with special needs and services needed for such children.
 Early Childhood Care and Development (ECCD) practices, mainly the home based practices that can be applied in different community settings, especially for disadvantaged, under-served or economically underprivileged settings.
 Empowering communities, especially high-risk or deprived communities by improving their skills, understanding and enthusiasm to enhance the quality of physical and psychosocial environments within homes and communities to strengthen ECCD.
 National and global level research on successful ECCD interventions that fulfil the needs of children in low income and most deprived families, communities and populations.
 National, regional and global policies on ECCD.